 SPT regularly receives requests from filmmakers, photographers, broadcasters and event organisers to use premises like the Glasgow Subway or our bus stations as locations or venues.
 Our permission is needed to film, photograph or hold events in these premises.

-Urgent requests from the news media for filming relating to breaking stories should be made by phone to 0141 333 3657.
+Urgent requests from the news media for filming relating to breaking stories should be made direct to the press office.
 All other requests should be made by filling in the form below and emailing it to email@example.com

 Please read the information below before submitting your request.

 - “Event(s)” means any use made of, subject to permission having been granted for such use, SPT premises to carry out for example Filming, Photography, Broadcasts and other Event(s).